mysql-net/MySqlConnector/docs/content/tutorials/migrating-from-connector-net.md

 To disable this strict validation, set <code>IgnoreCommandTransaction=true</code>
 in the connection string.
 See [Transaction Usage](troubleshooting/transaction-usage/) for more details.

+### MySqlDataAdapter

+Connector/NET provides `MySqlDataAdapter.FillAsync`, `FillSchemaAsync`, and `UpdateAsync` methods, but these methods have a synchronous implementation.
+MySqlConnector only adds “Async” methods when they can be implemented asynchronously.
+This functionality depends on [dotnet/corefx#20658](https://github.com/dotnet/corefx/issues/20658) being implemented first.
+To migrate code, change it to call the synchronous methods instead.

 ### Exceptions

 For consistency with other ADO.NET providers, MySqlConnector will throw `InvalidOperationException` (instead of `MySqlException`)